fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 We recruited our six participants from students of other courses.
 For that, we asked them personally or wrote them texts on WhatsApp.
 Students are a good representation of our target group because after the pandemic, they are very familiar with video calls and the problems that can arise.
 We recruited them between the 4th and 7th of July 2023.

-All participants signed letters of consent and aggreed on being recorded for our evaluation.
+All participants signed letters of consent and agreed on being recorded for our evaluation.

 We had three groups of two participants each.
 One participant participated in the meeting in a room with Friederike using our device.
 The other participant went to a different room with Mirza.